-POOLA POOL B POOL C POOL D
+POOL A POOL B POOL C POOL D

 1A 1B 2A 2B

 4B 4A 3B 3A

 5A 5B 6A 6B

-8B 8A 7B 7 A
+8B 8A 7B 7A

-iii.
+III.
 Tiebreaks

 - a.
 All two-way ties in the round robin will be determined by the result of the match between the two tied players. - b.
-In a three-way tie, the players will be ranked 1st, 2nd and 3rd iv.
-Progress of Play v.
-Playoffs

-- based first on games won minus games lost in all three of their matches in the round robin and second on points won minus points lost in all three of their matches in the round robin. - c.
+In a three-way tie, the players will be ranked 1st, 2nd and 3rd based first on games won minus games lost in all three of their matches in the round robin and second on points won minus points lost in all three of their matches in the round robin. - c.
 If there still remains a tie between two teams in games and points, it will revert to head to head between the two tied teams.